natalieagus/50005/docs/Programming Assignment/pa1/06-submission.md

 ### QnA (2%)

+{:.important}
+> Time Limit
+>
+> The time limit for you to answer is 60 seconds per question.
+If you're unable to give a good answer, or any answer that indicates extra time is needed, then we take it as you can't answer the question and move on.

 We will ask 3 questions regarding the code that you write.
 Any member in the group should be prepared to answer the questions.
 We might select certain people to answer.
 You gain 1% for each question you can answer, with a maximum of 2%.

 {:.highlight}
 If all goes well, you should obtain a maximum score of 10% of your overall 50.005 grades.